gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 ---
 title: Setting up DNS and HTTPS
-description: "In this tutorial, you will map a DNS name to your app and enable HTTPS."
+description: 'In this tutorial, you will map a DNS name to your app and enable HTTPS.'
 ---

 In this tutorial, you will map a DNS name to your application and enable HTTPS.

 ## Prerequisites

 - An application that you deployed with Gimlet.
 Practically, you have finished the [Deploying your first app](/docs/deploy-your-first-app) tutorial.
 - You need a real cluster that is capable of creating externally accessible load balancers.
 Practically any Kubernetes cluster that is running on a cloud provider.
 - You are going to need a real domain name, or you can use the nip.io dynamic DNS service as this tutorial is going to.